Intracranial Epidural Abscess

 Medical Care

-Early diagnosis and treatment of epidural abscess cannot be overemphasized as neurologic outcome mainly depends on the patient’s neurologic status immediately prior to surgery.
+Early diagnosis and treatment of intracranial epidural abscess (IEA) cannot be overemphasized, as neurologic outcome mainly depends on the patient’s neurologic status immediately prior to surgery.

 Prehospital management

-Rapid transport and early stabilization are highly essential in the prehospital setting.
+Rapid transport and early stabilization (airway, breathing, and circulation) are essential in the prehospital setting.
+This may include intubation if necessary.

 Initial management

-This depends upon the type of clinical presentation.
+Initial management depends on the severity and type of clinical presentation.

 Antibiotic therapy

+In clinically stable patients without significant neurological deficits, antibiotics should be held until after blood cultures and cultures from the operating room are drawn.
 Until the culture and sensitivity report of the infectious agent becomes available, the choice of empiric antibiotic therapy should be based on the underlying etiology.
 For example, when an intracranial abscess is thought to be due to extension of infection from paranasal sinuses involving staphylococcal, aerobic, and anaerobic bacteria, more than one antibiotic is necessary.
 Likewise, an antistaphylococcal agent would be an appropriate choice for infection occurring after a neurosurgical procedure.
+A reasonable broad-spectrum regimen is vancomycin, ceftazidime, and metronidazole.
+Depending on local pathogens and antibiotic resistance patterns, other combinations including meropenem, ertapenem, or linezolid, or possibly antifungal agents, may be considered.

-Usually, length of therapy is determined by the patient's response to treatment and by resolution of the epidural abscess on follow-up MRI and/or CT scanning.
-As a general rule, antibiotic therapy should be continued for a minimum of 8 weeks if surgery is not undertaken and for at least 4 weeks if the abscess is drained.
-Antibiotics have been administered from 6 weeks to 6 months.
-In general, follow-up CT scanning or MRI should be obtained 10–14 days after antibiotic therapy has been discontinued.
+Once cultures have been finalized, the antibiotic regimen can then be narrowed to treat the cultprit organism.
+The length of therapy is determined by the patient's clinical response to treatment and by radiological resolution of the epidural abscess on follow-up imaging.
+Generally, antibiotic therapy should be continued for a minimum of 8 weeks if surgery is not undertaken, and for at least 4 weeks if the abscess is drained.
+In general, follow-up CT scanning or MRI should be obtained 2 weeks after antibiotic therapy has been discontinued.

 Seizure therapy